Hassan Jeru-Ahmed: Anti-drug activity and Blackman's Development Center

 Hassan viewed drug dealers as race traitors and believed that heroin reached Washington, D.C. by means of a conspiracy between the government and the Mafia.
 BVLA members would also physically raid D.C. drug houses, assault drug dealers, and destroy stocks of heroin, after first verbally warning dealers.
-This lead to death threats against Hassan and BDC buildings being burnt down.
+This led to death threats against Hassan and BDC buildings being burnt down.

 In the days leading up to the 1967 Newark riots, Hassan and an associate disrupted a city planning meeting concerning the use of eminent domain to construct a hospital in a predominantly black neighborhood, and began to conduct target practice with a rifle behind a storefront the BVLA had leased.
 The state select commission which investigated the riots noted the presence of Hassan prior to the unrest and his disappearance during the disorder itself.

 In the late 1960s, Hassan and the BVLA organized the Blackman's Development Center (BDC), which began as a community center which taught vocational skills.
 Its mission soon expanded to drug addiction treatment via methadone in May 1969, serving thousands of addicts over its existence.
 The BDC and Hassan began to collaborate with the federal government in addiction treatment, with Hassan testifying before a Senate subcommittee on alcohol and narcotics in April 1970.
 Robert DuPont, later Richard Nixon's drug czar, met with Hassan in 1969 to discuss collaboration, with DuPont saying that the BVLA was the "largest game in town".

 On February 26, 1971, the United States Department of Health and Human Services and the Department of Labor gave the BDC grants totaling $523,000.
 An additional $169,000 of funding was given by the District of Columbia's Narcotics Treatment Administration.
 By this time, Hassan's treatment program was treating 2800 addicts per week.